June's Chicken Vol Au Vents

 Add the rosemary, garlic, bay leaves, cloves, chopped celery, carrot and onion to a high pan.
 Season generously with pepper and salt.

 Cut the chicken up: legs, wings, and breasts.
 Also, chop up the remaining carcass.
 Add it all to the pan.
-Then fill it with water (I added about 7 cups or 1,7 l) until the chicken is fully submerged.
+Then fill it with water (add about 7 cups or 1,7 L.) until the chicken is fully submerged.

 Place the pan over high heat until boiling, then leave it there for 10 minutes.
 Then turn the heat lower and gently cook the chicken for about 30 minutes.
 After that take the chicken off the heat and let it cool down for another 45 minutes.
 In the meantime chop the mushrooms into bite-size pieces.

-Transfer the pork and veal mince to a bowl and season with pepper and salt.
-Knead the mince well and make tiny balls of ½ oz (15 g) each.
+Transfer the ground veal, pork or pork sausage to a bowl and season with pepper and salt.
+Knead the meat mixture well and make tiny balls of ½ oz (15 g) each.
 You should end up with about 20 of them.
-Cover the meatballs with cling film and store them in the fridge until later.
+Cover the meatballs with plastic wrap and store them in the fridge until later.